JijaProGamer/youtubeWatchBot/README.md

 # Requirements

  * NodeJS 16.17.1 (other versions not tested)
- * Connection speed of at least 1 mbps per worker (Less than 0.2 mbps and it errors)
+ * Connection speed of at least 0.5 mbps per proxy
  * Google chrome 107.0.5304.107 or later (NO OTHER BROWSER SUPPORTED OTHER THAN CHROME)
- * A good proxy is needed if you need many views
+ * A good proxy is needed if you want many views
  * Decent computer

 # Features